 To help us understand more about you as a customer, the products and services you use, the way you use them and how you shop across the company, so we can serve you better

-Improve the content and appearance of the Website(s) or App(s), and to make sure that content is presented in the most effective manner for you
+Improve the content and appearance of the website(s), and to make sure that content is presented in the most effective manner for you

 To operate, evaluate and improve our business, including the development of new products and services; to determine the effectiveness of our sales, marketing and advertising; and the analysis and improvement of our products, offers, promotions, and Online Services and other technologies

-To show you relevant ads by using data collected from your devices, including your searches, location, ads that you have seen and personal information that you have given us, such as your age range, gender and topics of interest.
-Dependant on your Ads Settings, this data informs the ads that you see across your devices.
+To show you relevant ads by using information collected from your devices, if you have provided your consent for such collection, including your searches, location, ads that you have seen and personal information that you have given us, such as your age range, gender and topics of interest.
+Dependant on your ad settings, this information informs the ads that you see across your devices.
 So if you visit our website on your computer at work, you might see ads about our products or services on your phone later that night.

-- Where you fail to repay what you owe Us or return our property, we may need to trace your whereabouts (sometimes using a tracing Agent) in order to recover payment or reclaim property.
-This might be carried out by a third Party debt recovery agent on our behalf
+Where you fail to repay what you owe us or return our property, we may need to trace your whereabouts (sometimes using a Tracing Agent) in order to recover payment or reclaim property.
+This might be carried out by a third party debit recovery agent on our behalf.

 To protect against, identify and prevent fraud and other criminal activity, claims and other liabilities